KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 ### Structural insight: decarbonisation compresses the benefit of load shifting

-The analysis shows that domestic load shifting delivers modest but consistent CO₂ savings: **1.6%** on an average day, and up to **5%** on the best days.
+The analysis shows that domestic load shifting delivers modest but consistent CO₂ savings for a standard high-usage household (14 kWh/day, 30% flexible load):

+- Mean daily reduction: **1.6%**
+- Best days: up to **5%**
+- Worst days: down to **–2.5%**

 The key reason is structural rather than methodological:

 - In the modern UK grid (2020 - 2025), **renewables dominate low-carbon periods**
 - As a result, the hours with the highest renewable share are essentially the same hours with the lowest carbon intensity
-- This makes the **low_intensity** and **max_renewable** strategies almost indistinguishable
+- This makes the **low_intensity** and **max_renewable** strategies almost indistinguishable for a standard household profile

 In earlier, coal- and gas-heavy years, the spread between high- and low-carbon hours was larger, and the theoretical benefit of shifting would have been higher.
-In that sense, the relatively small gains observed here are a symptom of progress: a cleaner, more stable grid leaves less low-hanging fruit for demand shifting.
+In that sense, the relatively small gains observed here are a symptom of progress: a cleaner, more stable grid leaves less 'low-hanging fruit' for demand shifting.

+### EV owner scenario: timing matters much more

+To reflect a more realistic modern energy profile, the analysis also includes an EV owner scenario.
+Here the household still uses 14 kWh/day, but adds an EV charging load of around 7 kWh/day, which is treated as highly flexible and constrained mainly to evening and night hours.

+Under the same grid conditions (2024) and with 30% flexible household load:

+- **Standard household (no EV, low_intensity strategy)**
+  - Mean daily CO₂ reduction: **1.6%**
+  - Best days: **5%**

+- **EV owner (7 kWh/day charging, low_intensity strategy)**
+  – Mean daily CO₂ reduction: **10.5%**
+  – Best days: above **20%**

+In other words, adding a realistic EV charging profile increases the average load-shifting benefit by roughly an order of magnitude.
+The reason is simple: EV charging is a large, highly flexible load that can be moved almost entirely into the cleanest hours.

+The strategy comparison is also revealing:

+- The **low_intensity** strategy (targeting the lowest carbon intensity hours) delivers the highest mean reduction and never increases emissions in this EV setup.
+- The **max_renewable** strategy (targeting hours with the highest renewable share) still works on average, but:
+  - has a lower mean reduction, and
+  - occasionally *increases* emissions on some days (down to –2.8%)

+This suggests that for large flexible loads like EV charging, it is more robust to **optimise directly for carbon intensity** than to chase 'high-renewables' periods as a proxy.

 ### When shifting can make things worse

-The presence of negative daily reductions (down to –2.5%) is not a modelling artefact.
+The presence of negative daily reductions in the standard household case (down to around –2.5%) is not a modelling artefact.
 On some days:

 - The carbon intensity curve is flat, or
 - The household load profile is out of phase with clean periods

 Under those conditions, naively shifting a fraction of demand into nominally 'better' hours can increase total emissions.

+This is also visible in the EV scenario when using a max_renewable rule: on a minority of days, prioritising renewable share over actual carbon intensity misaligns the charging window with the true cleanest hours.

-This suggests that load shifting **should not** be applied as a static rule (e.g., 'always run appliances at night'), but instead be driven by dynamic, day-ahead signals** based on actual forecasted intensity.
+Overall, this suggests that load shifting **should not** be applied as a static rule (e.g. 'always run appliances at night' or 'always charge when renewables are high'), but instead be driven by **dynamic, day-ahead signals** based on actual forecasted intensity.

+### Scope and limitations

+This analysis is explicitly scoped to:

+- A standard high-usage household profile (14 kWh/day)
+- An EV owner variant with an additional 7 kWh/day of flexible charging
+- 30% flexible demand on the household side, representing appliances such as laundry, dishwashers, and some discretionary usage
+- The 2024 UK grid, using historic carbon intensity and renewable mix

+Key limitations:

+- No modelling of intraday behaviour changes (behavioural rebound is ignored)
+- No explicit treatment of network constraints or locational marginal emissions
+- Flexible share is assumed homogeneous and perfectly controllable
+- EV charging is simplified as a single, daily charging window
+- Shifting is evaluated day-by-day, not as part of a portfolio of households or aggregated flexibility markets

+Despite these simplifications, the results are consistent with the physical behaviour of a decarbonising grid and provide a realistic comparison between:

+- modest, but consistent savings for a standard household, and
+- significantly larger savings for EV owners when charging is aligned with the cleanest hours based on carbon intensity forecasts.

 **Key Results**
 ### **Forecasting**

-- Naive baseline (t-1): ~8.7 MAE
+- Naive baseline (t-1): 8.7 MAE
-- Daily baseline (t-24): ~38 MAE
+- Daily baseline (t-24): 38 MAE
-- Weekly baseline (t-168): ~56 MAE
+- Weekly baseline (t-168): 56 MAE
 - HGBRegressor: 5.9 MAE

 ![Actual vs Predicted Carbon Intensity](assets/ci_actual_vs_pred_feb2024.png) Two-week slice showing the model’s ability to follow real carbon intensity patterns.

-The machine-learning model outperforms all baselines meaningfully, reducing error by **~32% vs naive**.
+The machine-learning model outperforms all baselines meaningfully, reducing error by **32% vs naive**.

 ### **Scenario Analysis (Household CO₂ Impact)**